Other Council Tax discounts

 - long-term hospital patients or care home residents

-- young adults under 25 leaving care in the Brighton & Hove area
+- young adults 25 years old and under leaving care in the Brighton & Hove area

 - hostel or night shelter residents

 - religious community members who have no income or savings